Log in

 • A focus on business needs, not just the needs of independent content creators

 Because video is so popular online, I had to draw a couple of hard lines.
-I haven't included video platforms that primarily support live streaming or social media apps such as TikTok, Facebook, Instagram, Twitter, and Snapchat in this list.
+I haven't included video platforms that primarily support live streaming or social media apps, such as TikTok, Facebook, Instagram, Twitter, and Snapchat, in this list.
 Yes, these apps allow you to upload and host videos, but that's an add-on feature and not the core function of the app.
 That's not to say you shouldn't upload your marketing videos to these sites—just that they don't have the same flexibility as other options.

-I also excluded software like Brightcove that offer more robust, advanced video capabilities (like video communications, digital content management, and virtual events) because those apps can be overwhelming if you're just looking to host and share a video.
+I also excluded software like Brightcove that offers more robust, advanced video capabilities (like video communications, digital content management, and virtual events) because those apps can be overwhelming if you're just looking to host and share a video.
 Similarly, apps like Dailymotion—that are primarily for content publishers—also didn't make the cut.

 Finally, I haven't included any bad apps.
 As ridiculous as that sounds, some of the apps I tested were just unpleasant to use, so even if they technically had all the features I was looking for, I didn't include them.